Develop your Sustainable Logistics Roadmap

 Develop or improve your Sustainable Logistics Roadmap with Smart Freight Centre.

-Learn from industry experts how to take concrete actions to achieve a 30% reduction in logistics emissions by 2030 and net-zero emissions by 2050.
+Learn from industry experts and discuss with peers how to take concrete actions to achieve a 30% reduction in logistics emissions by 2030 and net-zero emissions by 2050.

 By the end of the course you will have the building blocks to create your own company-specific Sustainable Logistics Roadmap.

-What does the course cover?The course is about creating your company specific roadmap.
+What does the course cover?The course is about creating your company specific sustainable logistics roadmap on how to calculate, set targets and identify solutions to reduce your logistics emissions.
 We will teach you how to do this in 4 steps: where are we now, where are we going, how do we get there and what do we need.

 - Each session covers theory and practical real-world case studies

 - Smart Freight Centre works with own and industry experts who are available for Q&A following each session

 Who is the course for?It is especially suited for multinational companies that want to know where to start or how to improve reducing GHG emissions within their global supply chain.

 The course is designed for logistics, procurement and sustainability managers who are ready to achieve measurable results!